webcore-it/colorful-background-css-generator/README.md

 Check this website to see the generator in action and play with the colors settings.

 Idea
 ----
-The idea is to have multible layers of linear css gradients in different angles.
-The gradiens go from color to transparent to let the other layers shine through.
+The idea is to have multiple layers of linear css gradients in different angles.
+The gradients go from color to transparent to let the lower layers shine through and generate the wanted effect.

 Usage